Try for free

 Also read: How to Visualize Project Progress

-Here’s a look at the contingency planning features that Rodeo has to offer:
+Here’s a look at the contingency planning features that Rodeo Drive has to offer:

 Build phased budgets with ease

-Not only will building a phase-based budget help you better visualize your potential project risks but using project management software with built-in budgeting features is also helpful for building a contingency budget.
+Not only will building a phase-based budget help you better visualize your potential project risks, but using project management software with built-in budgeting features is also helpful for building a contingency budget.

 Should your contingency plan need to go into effect, you’ll need to act fast -– and you’ll want to have a task management system in place to help your team work as efficiently as possible.